arcadie99/nvim-config/README.md

 # Neovim Configuration

 This repository contains my personal Neovim configuration, using [lazy.nvim](https://github.com/folke/lazy.nvim) for plugin management and various plugins for a rich development experience.
-The configuration is tailored for modern web development with a focus on JavaScript, TypeScript, Lua, and general programming.

 ## Installation